 Woven Clothing Labels: Taffeta vs Damask

-From the pictures you can notice how the Damask Labels have the possibility to achieve much more definition and clear lines: this is due to the use of thinner threads and a tighter weave; The Taffeta Labels’s lines are more jagged.
+From the pictures you can notice how the Damask Labels have the possibility to achieve much more definition and clear lines: this is due to the use of thinner threads and a tighter weave; The Taffeta Woven Labels lines are more jagged.

-Both types of labels have its own uses: taffeta labels are an inexpensive option for bolder logos and fonts; damask labels are recommended for thinner more intricate designs.
+Both types of labels have their own uses: taffeta labels are an inexpensive option for bolder logos and fonts; damask labels are recommended for thinner more intricate designs.

 Damask Woven Labels

 What is a Damask Label?
 A Damask label is one made using polyester threads of medium thickness and weaved tightly together, which results in a strong, soft, high quality label that is commonly used for anything from brand, neck labels all the way to decorative labels placed outside of the items, such as hem tags or labels.